RWS/studio-api-docs/apiconcepts/translationmemory/looping_through_the_folders.md

 namespace SDK.LanguagePlatform.Samples.BatchImporter
 {
     /// <summary>
-    /// Represents class able to iterate thru disk directory tree.
+    /// Represents a class that iterates through a disk directory tree.
     /// </summary>
     public class TmIterator
     {
-        #region "constants"

         /// <summary>
         /// Determines how deep in the sub-folder structure the application should go.
         /// </summary>
         public const int Depth = 10;

         /// <summary>
-        /// Determines current recursion level.
+        /// Determines the current recursion level.
         /// </summary>
         private const int RecursionLevel = 1;
-        #endregion

-        #region "function"

         /// <summary>
-        /// This function is used to iterate through the main folder and (if applicable) the subfolders to look for *.tmx import files.
+        /// Iterates through the main folder and, if applicable, the subfolders to find .tmx import files.
         /// </summary>
-        /// <param name="sourceDirectory">Directory to search in.</param>
+        /// <param name="sourceDirectory">Directory to search.</param>
-        /// <param name="processSubFolders">True if subfolder processing required.</param>
+        /// <param name="processSubFolders">True to process subfolders recursively.</param>
         public void ProcessDirectory(string sourceDirectory, bool processSubFolders)
-        #endregion
         {
-            #region "scan"
             // Loop until the recursion level has reached the
             // maximum folder depth.
             if (RecursionLevel <= Depth)
-            #endregion
             {
-                #region "ProcessFiles"
                 // Retrieve the names of the files found in the given folder. string[] fileEntries = Directory.GetFiles(sourceDirectory);
                 foreach (string fileName in fileEntries)